THERE I GREW UP: REMEMBERING ABRAHAM LINCOLN'S INDIANA YOUTH by William E. Bartelt

 All of the stories of Lincoln's childhood (reading by firelight, the legend of the rail splitter, his aversion to shedding blood of any sort, his kindness to animals and more) took place in Indiana.
 Hoosiers are happy to claim him.

 The author, William E. Bartelt, worked for fifteen summers at the Lincoln Boyhood National Memorial as a ranger and historian and was the vice chair of the Indiana Abraham Lincoln Bicentennial Commission.
-This book is the product of a lot of research and familiarity with the source material.
+There I Grew Up: Remembering Abraham Lincoln's Indiana Youth is the product of a lot of research and familiarity with the source material.

 The first part of this biography goes through the autobiographical sketch mentioned in the second paragraph line-by-line and elaborates on them.
 It is by far the most interesting part of the book.